 This document is intended to consolidate practical guidance that is available at time of writing on how to manage business continuity of shopping centres during the COVID-19 pandemic.
 It addresses risks to both workers and the public.
 It draws from already published documents which are acknowledged in Section 7.

-This guide will assist shopping centres to implement the "Transitional Protocol - Good Practice Guidance for Continuing to Prevent the Spread of Covid-19" for Employers and Workers which applies to all workplaces right across the economy.
-Specific sectors may need to introduce additional safeguards.
+This guide will assist shopping centres to implement the mandatory Return to Work Safely Protocol for Employers and Workers that applies to all workplaces across the economy.